 - Time Limitation: all work, including transferred credits, counted toward the master’s degree must be completed during the seven years immediately preceding the date on which the degree is awarded

 - MSE Non–Thesis Paper: One (1) month prior to graduation, the graduate coordinator must email the Academic Services Office to let us know that your paper is acceptable for partial fulfillment of the Masters Non-Thesis degree.
-Guidelines for the paper may be found by following the directions below:
+Guidelines for the Masters Non-Thesis paper may be found here.